Boyos999/Boyos-Tes3mp-Scripts/README.md

 # Alternate Start
 Opens a menu at the end of character creation, allowing the player to choose a city they want to start in

-# Dungeon Loot
-Using this script, if you activate an object with an entry in DungeonLootTables.json It will then add a random item from that list (should be formatted like DungeonLootTables.json) to the activating player's inventory

 # Starter Equipment
 A simple script to add some basic starter equipment to players based on their skills